arthur-debert/nanodocs/README.txt

 ## Installation

-nandoc is available at a distributor near you:
+nanodoc is available at a distributor near you:

+# Using pip
 pip install nanodoc

+# Using Homebrew (macOS and Linux)
+# First, add the tap (only needed once)
+brew tap arthur-debert/nanodoc
+# Then install the package
 brew install nanodoc
+# To update to the latest version
+brew update && brew upgrade nanodoc

+# Using apt (Debian/Ubuntu)
 apt-get install nanodoc